-21.5 Methods for arranging ordinary hours other than a non-daily and/or regional daily newspaper office
+20.8 Methods for arranging ordinary hours other than a non-daily and/or regional daily newspaper office

-- (a) The method of arranging ordinary hours may be: - (i) by employees working a constant number of ordinary hours each day; or - (ii) by fixing one day a week on which employees work a lesser number of ordinary hours; or - (iii) by fixing one or more days on which all employees will be off during a particular work cycle; or - (iv) by rostering employees off on various days of the week during a particular work cycle so that each employee has one or more days off during that cycle. - (b) The arrangement of ordinary working hours is to be by agreement between the employer and the majority of employees in the enterprise or part of the enterprise affected and is subject to the employer's right to fix and change the daily hours of employees under clauses 21.7 and 21.5(a).
+- (a) The method of arranging ordinary hours may be: - (i) by employees working a constant number of ordinary hours each day; or

+- (ii) by fixing one day a week on which employees work a lesser number of ordinary hours; or - (iii) by fixing one or more days on which all employees will be off during a particular work cycle; or - (iv) by rostering employees off on various days of the week during a particular work cycle so that each employee has one or more days off during that cycle. - (b) The arrangement of ordinary working hours is to be by agreement between the employer and the majority of employees in the enterprise or part of the enterprise affected subject to the employer's right to fix and change the daily hours of employees as prescribed in clauses 20.10 and 20.8(a).
 This agreement is not subject to clause 5-Facilitative provisions.